syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 ### Removing empty merge fields

-Mail merge operation automatically removes the merge fields that doesn't have data in data source during Mail merge process.
-This is done by default since the default value of ClearFields property is true.

-Essential DocIO removes or keeps the unmerge fields in the output document based on the value of ClearFields property on each mail merge execution.
+Essential DocIO removes or keeps the unmerged merge fields in the output document based on the ClearFields property on each mail merge execution.

+When a merge field is considered as unmerged during mail merge process?

+1. The merge field doesn't have mapping field in data source.
+2. The merge field has mapping field in data source, but the data is null or string.Empty.

+Mail merge operation automatically removes the unmerged merge fields since the default value of ClearFields property is true.

 T> 1.
 Set ClearFields property as false before the mail merge execution statement.
-If your requirement is to keep the unmerged fields in the output document.
+If your requirement is to keep the unmerged merge fields in the output document.
 T> 2.
 Modify ClearFields property before each mail merge execution statement, while performing multiple mail merge executions.
-If your requirement is to remove the unmerged fields in one mail merge execution statement and keep the unmerged fields in another mail merge execution statement.
+If your requirement is to remove the unmerged merge fields in one mail merge execution and keep the unmerged merge fields in another mail merge execution.
 T> 3.
 Order the mail merge executions with ClearFields property false as first, to avoid removal merge fields that are required for next mail merge execution in the same document.

-The following code example shows how to keep the merge fields in the generated Word document when the merge field name doesn't have data in data source during Mail merge process.
+The following code example shows how to keep the unmerged merge fields in the generated Word document.

 {% tabs %}